jannistsiroyannis/officewars/README.md

 emcc
 python3

-If they are: you should be able to run the run.sh script, which will build the game and start it in the temporary webserver.
+If they are: you should be able to run the build.sh script, which will build the game and run.sh to start it in the temporary webserver.

 To deploy "for production", any CGI-compliant web server should do (only tested using Apache2).